We are reader-supported. When you buy through links on our site, we may earn a commission (see affiliate policy).

 VWAP often acts like intraday support or resistance because many traders and institutions watch it.
 If a stock is above VWAP, traders may look for VWAP to act as support.
 If a stock is below VWAP, traders may look for VWAP to act as resistance.

 However, VWAP is not a guaranteed support or resistance level.
-Price can break through it easily when momentum changes or news hits the market.
+Price can break through it easily when momentum changes, volume disappears or unexpected news hits the market.

 The best VWAP support or resistance setups usually happen when VWAP lines up with other important levels, such as previous highs, previous lows, opening range levels, moving averages or high-volume price zones.